tc39/notes/meetings/2023-09/september-28.md

 JHD: It’s okay to disagree with that, you would like to believe they shouldn’t think that.
 That’s a discussion we don’t need to have today.
 But objectively, they do.
 They have already learned that.
 We will not teach them that something different is the case.
 And so if stage 3 is there in any way, my belief is that it will signal you can use this - because Stage 3 already signals that.

-MLS: Less say we call it 3A.
+MLS: Lets say we call it 3A.
 There’s no limitation they can use.
-So . . .

 JHD: 3A feels like a subset of 3.
 I can do the same thing as Stage 3, I can use it

 MLS: You can’t because there’s no implementation

 DE: You can through polyfills and transpilers and engines that ship things before Stage 4.
-Such as –
+Such as

 DE: [inaudible]